jinghuazhao/SCALLOP-Seq/docs/tests/cclake.md

 # cclake

-This is worth recording since it shows allocation of CPUs both in SLURM and singularity.
-Meanwhile, it may just be called directly.
+This shows allocation of CPUs (based on the lowest common multiple of 32 and 56 as whole numbers of 448 SL3 cclake nodes) both in SLURM and singularity.

 ```bash
 #!/usr/bin/bash